Recession: Paradoxes of thrift and deleveraging

 Behavior that may be optimal for an individual (e.g., saving more during adverse economic conditions) can be detrimental if too many individuals pursue the same behavior, as ultimately, one person's consumption is another person's income.
 Too many consumers attempting to save (or pay down debt) simultaneously is called the paradox of thrift and can cause or deepen a recession.
 Economist Hyman Minsky also described a "paradox of deleveraging" as financial institutions that have too much leverage (debt relative to equity) cannot all de-leverage simultaneously without significant declines in the value of their assets.

-In April 2009, U.S. Federal Reserve Vice Chair Janet Yellen discussed these paradoxes: "Once this massive credit crunch hit, it didn't take long before we were in a recession.
-The recession, in turn, deepened the credit crunch as demand and employment fell, and credit losses of financial institutions surged.
-Indeed, we have been in the grips of precisely this adverse feedback loop for more than a year.
-A process of balance sheet deleveraging has spread to nearly every corner of the economy.
-Consumers are pulling back on purchases, especially durable goods, to build their savings.
-Businesses are cancelling planned investments and laying off workers to preserve cash.
-And financial institutions are shrinking assets to bolster capital and improve their chances of weathering the current storm.
-Once again, Minsky understood this dynamic.
-He spoke of the paradox of deleveraging, in which precautions that may be smart for individuals and firms—and indeed essential to return the economy to a normal state—nevertheless magnify the distress of the economy as a whole."
+Causes of recessions

+There are many reasons why recessions happen.
+One overall reason can be lack of demand due to sharp developments in the prices of the inputs used in producing goods and services.
+Another main reason can be problems e.g. in financial markets.
+Because recessions have many likely explanations, it is demanding to predict them.
+Some variables might at first glance be the causes of recessions, but they could also be the results of a recession, which means they are endogenous to recessions.
+One can summarize the causes of recessions in the following categories: